The Best Lice Treatment for Kids

 Lindane is a medication traditionally prescribed to treat head lice and scabies, but it is no longer recommended.
 In 2003, the FDA issued a statement warning of the neurotoxin effects of lindane, including dizziness, headaches, paresthesia, and even seizures and death.
 Children are among the groups of people especially susceptible to these side effects.

 The FDA now recommends the use of lindane only if other treatments have failed, but with so many other effective applications, it’s not worth the risk.

-How to choose the best lice treatment
+How to choose the best lice treatment for kids

 Do you want a natural solution?

 The first important consideration is whether or not you have strong feelings about using chemicals or pesticides on your child’s scalp.
 Some people don’t mind using drug store or prescription medications, while some prefer more natural solutions.

 Some treatments take longer than others.
 The hair dryer method, for example, takes at least 30 minutes of heat, and getting a prescription can take days.
 A vapor treatment, on the other hand, takes only 10 minutes.

 How much cleanup do you want to deal with?